PaddlePaddle/PaddleSpeech/README.md

 ## Trying Live Demo with Your Own Voice

-Until now, we have trained and tested our ASR model qualitatively (`infer.py`) and quantitively (`test.py`) with existing audio files.
-But we have not yet play the model with our own speech. `deploy/demo_server.py` and `deploy/demo_client.py` helps quickly build up a real-time demo ASR engine with the trained model, enabling us to test and play around with the demo, with our own voice.
+Until now, we have trained and tested our ASR model qualitatively (`infer.py`) and quantitatively (`test.py`) with existing audio files.
+But we have not yet try the model with our own speech. `deploy/demo_server.py` and `deploy/demo_client.py` helps quickly build up a real-time demo ASR engine with the trained model, enabling us to test and play around with the demo, with our own voice.

 We start the demo's server in one console by: